-It’s no wonder, then, that home office design ideas should be in high demand – the world of interior design is just another one of the many aspects of life that the increased availability of Internet access is changing.
-Today we bring you 17 amazing such projects, the work of some of the world’s most talented and innovative interior designers.
-Take your pick and get going on organizing your very own home office.
+Home office design ideas are in high demand, due to a large number of people working from home.
+The world of interior design is just another one of the many aspects of life that the increased availability of Internet access is changing.
+In this article, we bring you 22 amazing home office design ideas, the work of some of the world’s most talented and innovative interior designers.
+Take your pick and start organizing your very own home office.

 Designer Brian Patrick Flynn’s main challenge in setting up this home office design layout was two-pronged.
 On the one hand, he had to work with a limited amount of space.
 On the other, he also had to maintain the overall theme of the house, dominated by dark browns and reds, accented with orange and yellow.

 Note the use of kitchen cabinetry as workspace storage room, as well as the presence of the above-mentioned colors in the chair, upholstery, flooring, and custom-designed bulletin board.

 Susan Manrao, an interior designer from North Fairfax, L.A., California, wanted to turn a neutral home office into a more exciting one by adding a splash of color.
 So, she simply reupholstered the Eames chair, to make work breaks more fun, and had floating cabinets in bright green put in.

 This way, she was able to ensure plenty of storage space was available, but also to lend a more youthful atmosphere to the room.
 The patterned lounge chair is also a statement piece to remember.

 Kevin Smith, from Newport Beach, California, aimed for timelessness, style, and a rustic vibe, when he planned a redesign for this cozy home office.
 The main piece of the room is the ample, bespoke wooden cabinet, which greatly contributes to the atmosphere.